 And this brings us back to the idea of loving ourselves unconditionally.

 Is it dangerous to love ourselves unconditionally?

 Well, if we are completely wicked and corrupt by nature, it likely is dangerous to love ourselves unconditionally.

-But, if Mengzi and Augustine are right, which I believe they are, and we are good by nature but our goodness needs to nurtured, then unconditional love for ourselves is one of the best ideas anyone has ever had.
+But, if Mengzi and Augustine are right, then unconditional love for ourselves is one of the best ideas anyone has ever had.

 There are at least two reasons it is a really good idea: